 Osteoporosis is more common in people who have too much or too little of certain hormones in their bodies.
 Examples include:

-Thyroid problems.
+- Thyroid problems.
 Too much thyroid hormone can cause bone loss.
-This can occur if your thyroid is overactive or if you take too much thyroid hormone medication to treat an underactive thyroid.
+This can occur if your thyroid is overactive or if you take too much thyroid hormone medicine to treat an underactive thyroid.

 Osteoporosis is more likely to occur in people who have: